popeadam/Kometa/docs/kometa/guides/order.md

 ??? tip

-    Although the Sort Options are listed on the Dumb Plex Builder page, the options are available to mostly any builder if you use the `collection_order` attribute to define a `sort_by` value
+    Although the Sort Options are listed on the Dumb Plex Builder page, the options are available to mostly any Builder if you use the `collection_order` attribute to define a `sort_by` value

     ```yaml
     collections: